preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 Every Block available also has a separate description, select the Block on this page for more information: :doc:`Blocks </blocks/index>`

-Some default blocks can already be in place for the Page Type (more on that below), and besides that a wizard is started to help you with the necessary steps when creating a new page, for example:
+Some default blocks can already be in place for the Page Type, and besides that a wizard is started to help you with the necessary steps when creating a new page, for example:

 .. image:: new-page-example.png